jrcarr83/st558-651-project-1/readme.md

 totals for each team \* Getting season records for each team \* Goalie Data \* Skater data \* Franchise details

+**Of note, the franchise details function currently returns only one line per franchise because many of the columns contain html formatted lists that I have not yet solved for.**

 ``` r
 get_franchises <- function(){
   url <- paste0(base_records, '/franchise')